PickNikRobotics/moveit_studio_ur_ws/README.md

 By default, `STUDIO_HOST_USER_WORKSPACE` points to `$HOME/moveit_studio_ws`.
 If you have cloned this repository to a different location, then update the line to point to this workspace.

-Once that is done, from the root of the workspace simply run:
+Once that is done, from the root of the workspace run:

 `docker compose up`